aglasspool/aglasspool.github.io/index.md

 # Charles Glasspool (GGGG)
 This is where it all began!
 The earliest Glasspool on record!
 Charles Glasspool, aged 54 is picked up in the 1851 Census living at 39 Lower Kennington Lane next to the Lamb and Hare brewery in Kennington.
-This is located near the Elephant & Castle at the end of the A3, which used to be known as Portsmouth Road.
+This is located near the Elephant & Castle at the end of the A3, which used to be known as Portsmouth Road because it was the main road between London and Portsmouth.

 Here is a photo from 1906 looking north towards Elephant & Castle, with the brewery pictured on the right:

 ![lambandhare](https://github.com/user-attachments/assets/fe12c21d-a4bb-429c-ad6c-276f7b8624d7)